HeardLibrary/digital-scholarship/lod/wikibase/index.md

 - [Mass creation of properties in a non-Wikimedia wikibase using the VanderPropertyBot Python script](properties/)
 - [Querying a generic wikibase using SPARQL](sparql/)

-# Wikibase
+# The Wikibase data model

 You may already be familiar with [Wikidata](https://www.wikidata.org/), the database that supports the structured data used in Wikipedia.
 Wikibase is the underlying platform on which Wikidata is built.
 If you create a wikibase on a platform like wikibase.cloud, you can use it to essentially build your own personal version of Wikidata.

-# The Wikidata data model

 The wikibase data model is a model that applies to all wikibase instances, including Wikidata.
 The [technical details](https://www.mediawiki.org/wiki/Wikibase/DataModel) of the wikidata model are a bit complex, but there is a [data model primer](https://www.mediawiki.org/wiki/Wikibase/DataModel/Primer) that is more accessible.